Mediterranean Chicken, Cucumber and Tomato Salad

 Individually portioned ingredients for the Mediterranean chicken, cucumber and tomato salad on a cutting board.

 Feel free to customize it with whatever vegetables or add-ins!
 Sometimes I like to add in bell peppers or olives.
+I also omit the tomatoes at times when they aren’t as fresh.

 • Leftover Chicken Breast (2 large breasts or about 2 cups): I love grilling chicken on a Sunday, and then saving some leftovers for this recipe on Mondays.
 If you are using raw chicken just cook it with whatever method you prefer.